chippyash/simple-accounts-3/README.md

 Create a database user, 'test' with password 'test'.

-Give that user all rights to the test database.
+Give that user all rights to the test database. (see note above re SUPER privs)

 Now run the create script:
 `./createdb.sh test test test`

 to create the database components.

-You can run SQL tests by executing `./sqltest.sh`
+You can run SQL tests by executing `./sqltest.sh`.
+Please be aware that this script is bound to db = test, uid = test, pwd = test.

 You can run PHP tests by executing `./build.sh`.
 This also generates the test contract in the ./docs directory if you have the [TestDox-Converter](https://github.com/chippyash/Testdox-Converter) installed.
+If you don't then it may fail.
+Inspect the script contents to run the raw PHPUnit command.

 You can run the ./examples/currency-example.php program to see how you can convert between floating and integer types.